-- -damage done by a ship;
+- damage done by a ship;

-- -salvage rendered to a ship;
+- salvage rendered to a ship;

-- -wages owed to a master or seaman;
+- wages owed to a master or seaman;

-- -masters' disbursements; and
+- masters' disbursements; and

-- -bottomry.
+- bottomry.

-13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?
+13. What lapse of time is required in order to arrest a ship from the moment the file arrives to your law firm?

-Arrest documents can be issued within hours receiving the file.
-Subject to certain difficulties, documents can be issued and executed on emergency application to a duty judge out of normal hours.
+Arrest documents can be issued within 48 hours of receiving the file.
+Although there are certain difficulties, documents can be issued and executed on emergency application to a duty judge out of normal office hours.
 This can be achieved by solicitors undertaking to issue a writ and swear an affidavit in support of the warrant at the first available opportunity when the court re-opens.